Team Activities | For More Information | Participating Agencies | Related Links

 The team provides a variety of Flood Risk Management Resources for the public – before, during and after a flood – on their website.

-The Pennsylvania Silver Jackets team will be holding floodproofing workshops at several locations throughout the state in the July/August timeframe.
-The workshops will occur in Western PA in late July and Central PA in mid-August.
-The workshops will consist of an afternoon meeting directed towards public officials and an evening meeting for the general public.
-More details will be posted once these workshops are finalized.
+The Pennsylvania Silver Jackets team held floodproofing workshops at several locations throughout the state in July and August.
+The workshops occured in Brady's Bend and Oakdale in Western PA in late July and York, Lewisburg and Wellsboro in Central PA in mid-August.
+The workshops consisted of an afternoon meeting directed towards public officials and an evening meeting for the general public.
+Slides for the floodproofing workshops are below:

 Jersey Shore Borough, Muncy Borough, and Old Lycoming Township have the highest risk of flood damages in Lycoming County.
 It is critical that mitigation actions be taken in these areas to reduce flood risk.
 Recent changes in legislation may result in increased flood insurance rates for many property owners.
 Nonstructural measures can help reduce flood damages to homes and reduce future flood insurance rates.
 The U.S. Army Corps of Engineers (USACE) plans to lead a study that will include evaluating nonstructural measures for 20 prototype structures (concept plan and cost), conducting building elevation surveys, performing a GIS evaluation and economic analysis, developing a cost matrix, and assisting with community outreach.
 To encourage property owners to implement projects, the cost of implementing measures will be compared to the reduction in future damages and flood insurance costs.
 The USACE Nonstructural Flood Proofing Committee will conduct the flood-proofing evaluation.
 This analysis will be critical in helping Lycoming County determine which projects are most cost effective and will help them prioritize which structures to mitigate for first.
 The proactive county has already obtained funding to provide loans and grants for the implementation of these projects following our analyses.
 The results of the assessment will be available to use as an educational outreach product to other communities.